nhsx/social-care-connectivity-devices/README.md

 - **A:** "Our tablet devices are not good enough (i.e. they’re too old/slow/do not have the right features)" *OR*
-- **B:** "Our tablet are reserved for-or locked down to- other things and cannot be used for remote consultations"
+- **B:** "Our tablet are reserved for-or locked down to- other things and cannot be used for remote consultations" *OR*
+- **C:** "Our tablet are not capable of assiting you with remote consultations with health care professionals"

 Then
 - Care homes with under 40 beds will qualify for 1 device.